orangejuice/blog/data/activity/book-走过一座海-2024/record.en.md

   subtitle: Wang Liuyun / 2024 / Hunan Fine Arts Publishing House
 ---

-This is a book sent by the editor Via tw Morgan.
-At first, I didn't hold out hope, but the more I read, the more I want to slap my thigh!
-Grassroots writers are just so vigorous and strong.
-My colleague, Auntie Wang, is also a vigorous person - she's someone who, if not given an opportunity, will create one herself.
+A book sent by the editor tw Morgan, I didn't have much hope at first, but the more I read it, the more I wanted to slap my thigh!
+Grassroots writers are just so fierce, and so is my colleague, Aunt Wang.
+She is someone who, without any opportunities, creates her own.